folutade/KnowThatYouAnointed/content/posts/the-party.md

   * ***Jesus spoke** these things; and **raising His eyes to heaven, He said, “Father**, the hour has come; glorify **Your Son**, so that the Son may glorify You, just as You gave Him authority over all humanity, so that to all whom You have given Him, He **may give eternal life. this is eternal life, that they may know You, the only true God, and Jesus Christ** whom You have sent.*
   -John 17:1-3

-* Hence, when Kendrick prays "God, give me life", Kendrick is really praying for God to give him a close relationship with Jesus, who is life.
-This request is ironic because throughout the verses Kendrick seems to be ignoring Jesus's teachings about love and forgivness so that Kendrick can judge and execute the very same people who Jesus came to offer eternal life.
+* Hence, when Kendrick prays, "God, give me life," Kendrick is really praying for God to give him a close relationship with Jesus, who is life.
+This request is ironic because, throughout the verses, Kendrick seems to be ignoring Jesus's teachings about love and forgiveness so that Kendrick can judge and execute the very same people whom Jesus came to offer eternal life.

 {{< /details >}}